Affiliate disclosure: This guide contains Viator links. If you use them we earn a small commission at no extra cost to you.

 How long is the boat trip to Kunta Kinteh Island?

-1.5–2 hours each way from Banjul, depending on the vessel.
-The journey is part of the experience — take binoculars and enjoy the river.
+1.5–2 hours each way from Banjul, depending on the boat.
+The journey's part of the experience — take binoculars.

 Is the Haley/Roots connection accurate?

 The broad history is real; the specific genealogical claims have been questioned by historians.
-The visit is worth making regardless of the specific debate — it is the most powerful heritage site on the Gambia River.
+The visit is worth making regardless — it's the most powerful heritage site on the Gambia River.

 Can I visit independently without a tour?

-Yes, but the logistics are substantially harder and the experience is significantly diminished without a guide who can contextualise the ruins and translate the griot recitation.
+Yes, but the logistics are much harder and the experience is much poorer without a guide to contextualise the ruins and translate the griot.
 An organised tour is strongly recommended.

 Is Kunta Kinteh Island accessible year-round?

-Yes — the river is navigable in all months.
-The dry season (November–April) is more comfortable for the boat journey.
+Yes — the river is navigable all year.
+The dry season (November–April) is more comfortable for the boat.